EveHughes/Mortality-Trend-Among-Shelter-Residents/README.md

-# Starter folder
+# Trends in Mortality Rates of Shelter Residents

 ## Overview

-This paper utilized data obtained from Open Data Toronto, specifically the "Deaths of Shelter Residents" dataset.
+This paper utilized data obtained from Open Data Toronto, specifically the "Deaths of Shelter Residents" data set.
 The analysis focuses on trends in mortality rates among shelter residents in the City of Toronto from 2007 to 2024, highlighting patterns over time and exploring the factors contributing to these rates.

 ## File Structure